 Ferries crossing the Neuse River and Pamlico Sound on regular routes have been equipped with a water quality monitoring system for continuous collection of water samples and water quality data as part of the FerryMon program, which began in 2000.
-Since its inception, the program has uncovered water quality problems, such as toxic algal blooms, changes in water clarity and excessive nutrient loadings that cannot be detected by standard monitoring techniques.
+Over the past seven years, the program has uncovered water quality problems, such as toxic algal blooms, changes in water clarity and excessive nutrient loadings, that cannot be detected by standard monitoring techniques.

 “Ferries fill an important gap between traditional estuarine monitoring, where you go out once a week or once a month in small boats, and mooring-based offshore monitoring programs,” said Hans Paerl, a professor at University of North Carolina at Chapel Hill’s Institute of Marine Sciences (UNC-IMS).
 “Our nation’s medium- to large-size water bodies are extremely important for fisheries, our economy, recreation and homeland defense.
 And yet, they are very challenging to monitor with traditional methods.”

-FerryMon is commissioned by the North Carolina Department of Environment and Natural Resources (NC-DENR) in conjunction with Duke University Marine Laboratory, UNC-IMS and the North Carolina Department of Transportation (NCDOT) Ferry Div.
+FerryMon is commissioned by the North Carolina Department of Environment and Natural Resources (NC-DENR) in conjunction with Duke University Marine Laboratory (DUML), UNC-IMS and the North Carolina Department of Transportation Ferry Division (NCDOT).

 FerryMon’s water quality monitoring system, which is about the size of a washing machine, is installed on three NCDOT ferries.
 One ferry makes 40 crossings daily along the Neuse River between Cherry Branch and Minnesott Beach.

-The heart of the monitoring system is the YSI 6200 data acquisition system—interfaced with the small, durable YSI 6600 multiparameter monitoring sonde—customized for FerryMon by YSI’s Integrated Systems and Services Div.
-The 6200 system is sent nightly from the ferry by cell phone to the UNC-IMS laboratory.
-The data is then made available to the NC-DENR, U.S. Environmental Protection Agency, National Oceanic and Atmospheric Administration, local water quality and fisheries agencies, researchers and schools.
+The heart of the monitoring system is the YSI 6200 data acquisition system —interfaced with the small, durable YSI 6600 multiparameter monitoring sonde —customized for FerryMon by YSI’s Integrated Systems & Services division.
+6200 system is sent nightly from the ferry by cell phone to the UNC-IMS laboratory.
+The data is then made available to the NC-DENR, U.S. Environmental Protection Agency, National Oceanic & Atmospheric Administration, local water quality and fisheries agencies, researchers and schools.

 Researchers can review data from the program for trends and attempt to link blooms to nutrient-input events.
 By analyzing trends over multiple years, researchers can learn whether the frequency of blooms is increasing or decreasing, whether blooms are related to climate change and how the Pamlico Sound responds to hurricanes, tropical storms and droughts.